joshkour/serp-ranker/README.md

 https://docs.dataforseo.com/v2/srp#live-serp

 - I have kept the cache directory with the cache files for testing purposes.
-- Credentials should be stored in an ".env" files as fetched from there.
+- Credentials should be stored in an ".env" files and fetched from there.
+For testing purposes I have included it in the file.

 Design patterns that have been used:
 1. MVC